 There is also the element of unpredictability in a somewhat unfamiliar environment.
-If left to his own devices today, Declan would have likely broken a fairly large television.
+If left to his own devices today, DJ would have likely broken a fairly large television.
 At home we’ve mounted our TV on the wall out of reach of the boys.
 The TV today was well within his reach and he was absolutely fascinated by it.
-Consequently, Declan required constant monitoring.
-Either Christa or myself was with him the entirety of our stay.
-There is no relaxing, no letting him roam and play, no fully engaged adult conversations.
+Consequently, he required constant monitoring.
+Either my wife or I were with him the entirety of our stay.
+There was no relaxing, no letting him roam and play, no fully engaged adult conversations.
 In situations such as today, we have to eat in shifts.
 One of us with the boys while the other eats and then we swap.

 There are countless challenges, big and small, associated with holidays.
-There are tons of nuances that come in to play with events we partake in that are out of our normal routine.
-Being a couple year veterans of living life through the lens of autism, we realize these things and put in to practice what we’ve learned to make it as smooth as we can for all of us.
+There are tons of nuances that come into play with events we partake in that are out of our normal routine.
+Being a couple of years long veterans of living life through the lens of autism, we realize these things and put in to practice what we’ve learned to make it as smooth as we can for all of us.

 Last year, Thanksgiving was pretty rough.
 It was very difficult for all of us.

 This year was… Awesome.
 It was an absolutely beautiful day.
 Declan surprised us, big time.

 We woke up this morning and the boys were in a good mood.
 They ate what amounted to a brunch, in preparation for potentially being away from home until dinner time.